-LABEL DESCRIPTION Administrator This is the default ac user name.
-This is the default administrator account with the "admin" user name.
+LABEL DESCRIPTION Administrator This is the default administrator account with the "admin" user name.
 You cannot change the default administrator user name.
 Old Password Enter the existing system password (1234 is the default password when shipped).
 New Password Enter your new system password.
-Up to 32 characters are allowed for the new password except [?], [], ["], [space], or [,].
+Up to 32 characters are allowed for the new password except [?], [], ['], ["], [space], or [,].
 Retype to confirm Re-enter your new system password for confirmation.
-General Setting Use this section to specify the SNMP version and community (password) values.
+General Setting Use this section to sp pecify the SNMP version and community (password) values.
 Version Select the SNMP version for the Switch.
-The SNMP version on the Switch must match the version on the SNMP manager.
-Choose SNMP version 2c (v2c), SNMP version 3 (v3) or both (v3v2c).
-Note: SNMP version 2c is backwards compatible with SNMP version 1.
+The SNMP version on the Switch must match t on the SNMP manager.
+Choose SNMP version 2c (v2c), SNMP version 3 (v3) or both Note: SNMP version 2c is backwards compatible with SNMP version 1.